MSA-7047/compact-journal/README.md

 ## Sources
 The packages used by this application are specified in `requirements.txt`

-## References
+## Usage of Generative AI

 ```
-** Usage of generative AI

 We generally used AI to help debug our code.

-        The only functionality generative AI was used for was for
+The only functionality generative AI was used for was for Celery which
-        Celery which was used to help send reminders to each user
+was used to help send reminders to each user.
 ```